Developing Relationships

 Trunk Show activities can complement curriculum in many science and social-studies classes, including Forensic Science, Anatomy and Physiology, Zoology, AP Environmental Science, Geospace Science, AP Human Geography, World Geography and Culture, Anthropology, and other subjects.
 Our department also considers high-school student interns and "job shadowing" requests.

-The Trunk Show has led activities with schools and students including:
+The Trunk Show has led activities with partners, schools, and students including:

 TRUNK SHOW BY THE NUMBERS